Photovoltaic solar energy: what it is and how it works

-This current is collected and sent through wires to an inverter, which converts direct current into alternating current , which is the form of electricity used in homes and industry.
+This current is collected and sent through wires to an inverter, which converts the direct current into alternating current , which is the form of electricity used in homes and industry.

-Parts and operation of a photovoltaic installation
+Components of a photovoltaic installation

 A photovoltaic system consists of several components that work together to convert solar radiation into usable electricity.